Using speech-to-text to save time

 We also offer an option to do it beforehand, for example when you already have a longer test session in line with your analysis.
 There are no obstructions when ordering the file, do it whenever you have the need for it.

-Speech-to-text is a great way to cut back on manual labor costs, as people don’t need to spend their precious work time on transcribing hours of audio into text.
+Speech-to-text is a great way to cut back on manual labor costs, as researchers don’t need to spend their precious work time on transcribing hours of audio into text.
 Sharewell does it for you automatically.